-the hydrides originating from p-H2 to the substrate nuclear spins occurs via the scalar coupling network within the transient complex $[Ir(IMes)(H)2(substrate)(mtz)2]Cl$ .
+Figure 1. (a) Schematic representation of the SABRE experiment at a low magnetic field: spontaneous transfer of spin order from the hydrides originating from p-H2 to the substrate nuclear spins occurs via the scalar coupling network within the transient complex [Ir(IMes)(H)2(substrate)(mtz)2]Cl.
 The subsequent dissociation of the substrate produces hyperpolarized molecules in solution that can be detected by NMR with enhanced sensitivity.
-SABRE hyperpolarization has been demonstrated for different classes of compounds (e.g. nitrogen (Adams et al., 2009) and sulphur (Shchepin et al., 2016) heteroaromatic compounds, nitriles (Mewis et al., 2015), amines (Iali et al., 2018), Schiff bases (Logan et al., 2016) and diazirines (Theis et al., 2016)). (b) Schematic representation of PHIP at high magnetic field: formation of the asymmetric complex $[Ir(IMes)(H)2(substrate)(mtz)2]Cl$ due to the reversible association of p-H2 and substrates produces longitudinal spin order of the hydrides, which can be revealed by NMR signals that are enhanced up to three orders of magnitude compared to thermal measurements on a conventional high field spectrometer. (c) Structure of the mtz co-substrate (1-methyl-1,2,3-triazole).
+SABRE hyperpolarization has been demonstrated for different classes of compounds, e.g., nitrogen (Adams et al., 2009) and sulfur (Shchepin et al., 2016) heteroaromatic compounds, nitriles (Mewis et al., 2015), amines (Iali et al., 2018), Schiff bases (Logan et al., 2016) and diazirines (Theis et al., 2016). (b) Schematic representation of PHIP at high magnetic field: formation of the asymmetric complex [Ir(IMes)(H)2(substrate)(mtz)2]Cl due to the reversible association of p-H2 and substrates produces longitudinal spin order of the hydrides, which can be revealed by NMR signals that are enhanced by up to 3 orders of magnitude compared to thermal measurements on a conventional high-field spectrometer. (c) Structure of the mtz co-substrate (1-methyl-1,2,3-triazole).